 Each semester instructors are asked to inform the class deans of any students who are doing unsatisfactory work in their courses.
-Mid-semester grades may be submitted online through BannerWeb, or in writing to the registrar's office, or directly to the class deans.
-Although encouraged to submit grades online, instructors may contact the registrar's office to request paper grade forms.
+Mid-semester grades are submitted online through the Smith Portal/BannerWeb, or in writing to the registrar's office, or directly to the class deans.
+If necessary, instructors may contact the registrar's office to request paper grade forms.

 Please see the calendar for deadlines.